I-had-a-bad-idea/IPL/CONTRIBUTING.md

 * Follow Rust coding conventions and formatting (`cargo fmt`)
 * Write clear, descriptive commit messages
 * Add comments and documentation when appropriate
-* Write unit tests for new features or bug fixes
+* Write tests for new features or bug fixes
 * Keep pull requests focused and minimal

 ### Don't:

 * Include unrelated changes in a PR
-* Leave commented-out or dead code
+* Leave commented-out or dead code, except debug prints, that could be used later
 * Push directly to `main` (open a PR instead)

 ---